 New Year's Eve at Universal Orlando Resort

-If you're looking for something to do when the clock strikes midnight, Universal Orlando is offering several ways to ring in 2020.
+If you're looking for something to do when the clock strikes midnight, Universal Orlando offered several ways to ring in 2020.
+It's still too early to know about plans for 2021, but we'll update once we know more!

-Over at Universal Studios Florida, dance the last night of 2019 away at the Music Plaza Stage at the Holiday Parade Character dance party.
-There will be a live band and DJ, along with confetti and pyrotechnics at midnight.
-You can also catch Universal Orlando’s Cinematic Celebration in Central Park, where you can find a second character dance party location.
-At midnight, there will be fireworks, along with fountain and light special effects.
+Over at Universal Studios Florida, we danced the last night of 2019 away at the Music Plaza Stage at the Holiday Parade Character dance party.
+There was a live band and DJ, along with confetti and pyrotechnics at midnight.
+We also watched Universal Orlando’s Cinematic Celebration in Central Park, where there was a second character dance party location.
+At midnight, fireworks, along with fountain and light special effects, lit up the sky.

-If you're a 21+ grown-up frog, Universal CityWalk is hosting its annual EVE event.
-From 8 p.m. to 2 a.m., dine, drink and dance as you celebrate the new year.
-This separately ticketed event includes unlimited cuisine, access to five clubs and an outdoor dance floor, one drink ticket and one glass of champagne at midnight.
-Yes, there will be a dazzling display of pyrotechnics!
+Universal CityWalk hosted its annual EVE event for adult frogs 21 and older.
+From 8 p.m. to 2 a.m., Leap and I dined, drank and danced as we celebrated the new year.
+This separately ticketed event included unlimited cuisine, access to five clubs and an outdoor dance floor, one drink ticket and one glass of champagne at midnight.

-Universal Orlando resorts are joining the fun, as well.
-All seven hotels are offering a special New Year's Eve or New Year's Day meal.
-Universal's Cabana Bay Beach Resort is hosting a New Year's Eve Spectacular that will include face painting, a balloon artist and a midnight balloon drop.
-It is complimentary for Cabana Bay Beach guests only.
-To check out a complete list of the holiday hoppenings at the hotels, check out Universal Orlando's website for all of the "deets."
+Universal Orlando resorts joined the fun, as well.
+All seven hotels offered a special New Year's Eve or New Year's Day meal.
+Universal's Cabana Bay Beach Resort hosted a New Year's Eve Spectacular that included face painting, a balloon artist and a midnight balloon drop.
+It was complimentary for Cabana Bay Beach guests only.

 Which Ticket Should You Get During Holidays at Universal Orlando Resort?